Bevindo a Quinta do Barbeito

 There are three single rooms and one double room for guests/WWOOFers.

-The farm is delightfully liberated from television.
-Please, always use headphones if you play music, or else sing it.
+The farm is delightfully liberated from television and other canned culture.
+Please, ALWAYS use headphones if you play music, or else sing it.

 Here are most of the tasks that I may ask you do WITH me or FOR me depending on your aptitudes and my work load.
 These are all tasks that I would normally do myself but never seem to have enough time for.